- Read our security.txt file for structured security contact information.

 ✅ Security monitoring – ✅ Strong authentication – ✅ Defined processes

-The InfoSec Handbook implements current security practices.
+The InfoSec Handbook enforces current security practices.
 The core of our server is a hardened Linux installation.
-“Hardened” means we installed only necessary software on the server and applied strict configuration.
-We monitor files for changes and login attempts.
+“Hardened” means we implemented the Principle of Least Functionality and Principle of Least Privilege.
+We monitor our server (e.g., login attempts, file changes).
 Two-factor authentication is mandatory to access the server.
 We install security patches within a narrow time frame and quickly respond to potential security incidents.

 We love “responsible disclosure.”
 We won’t take legal action against you as a penetration tester if you observe the law, and we won’t publish your identity by default.